akka/akka/akka-docs/src/main/paradox/scala/actors.md

 @@@ warning

-To complete the future with an exception you need send an `akka.actor.Status.Failure` message to the sender.
+To complete the future with an exception you need to send an `akka.actor.Status.Failure` message to the sender.
 This is *not done automatically* when an actor throws an exception while processing a message.

 Please note that Scala's `Try` sub types `scala.util.Failure` and `scala.util.Success` are not treated